seheeopark/kipris_rcode/README.md

 Your personal key can be found in *My Page* under *Subscriptions*.
 Do **NOT** share your access key with others.

+## Update (Feb/29/2020): Introducing a function that can extract multiple pages per applicant
+The maximum number of patents per page per applicant is apparently 500 instead of 1,000.
+This newly updated Rmarkdown file offers my complete function which allows us to extract multi-paged full list of patents for multiple number of patent applicants.
+If this single function looks too complicated, please refer to the step-by-step r scripts in the `scripts` folder.
+* 01 Single applicant, single page
+* 02 Single applicant, multiple pages
+* 03 Multiple applicants, single page
+* 04 Multiple applicants, multiple pages (Final version)

 Now you are ready to get patent data.

+## Epilogue
+Getting patents by applicant names is now complete.
+Next, I'll try to update with another query option `ipcNumber`.